 What Are the Causes of Endometriosis?

-Researchers and healthcare professionals are still trying to figure out the exact causes of endometriosis.
-They know it affects the immune cells, red blood cells, and endometrial cells, so there is some evidence and research on how it affects women’s health.
-But research on what really causes endometriosis is still ongoing.
+Researchers and healthcare professionals are still trying to figure out the exact cause of endometriosis.
+They know it affects the immune cells, red blood cells, and endometrial cells, but research on the root cause of endometriosis is still ongoing.

 What Are Some Common Symptoms of Endometriosis?